Hédi Mabrouk: Alliances

-Mabrouk was one the three individuals belonging to the inner circle of Habib Bourguiba.
+Mabrouk was one of the three individuals belonging to the inner circle of Habib Bourguiba.
 The others were Bourguiba's niece Sassi and Mansour Skhiri.
 Mabrouk had a very good command of French and was the writer of the articles signed by Bourguiba which were published in various media outlets.

 Later years and death

 Mabrouk retired from politics after his dismissal from office in 1987.
 He died on 15 June 2000.